BlocklyDuino/BlocklyDuino/README.md

 ### Integrated Arduino upload

-To avoid the tedious step of manually pasting code to the Arduino IDE, you can run a mini webserver that uses [ino](https://github.com/gumbypp/ino) to upload the code to a connected Arduino board on Mac OS X and Linux systems.
+To avoid the tedious step of manually pasting code to the Arduino IDE, you can run a mini webserver that uses the [Arduino IDE](https://www.arduino.cc/en/Main/Software) to upload the code to a connected Arduino board on Windows, Mac OS X and Linux systems.
 Invoke this command from the BlocklyDuino root folder:

 ```
-python ino_web_server.py
+python arduino_web_server.py
 ```

+You can optionally specify the port with `--port=COM3` (or `--port=/dev/tty.foo` on Linux and Mac); if you don't, it will try and guess which port to use.

+When the webserver is running, you can access BlocklyDuino itself on [http://127.0.0.1:8080/](http://127.0.0.1:8080/).

 ### Usage